-The Best Times to Pitch a Guest Post
+The Best Times to Pitch a Guest Blogging Post

 You won’t always have a golden opportunity to pitch a guest post, but there are certain things to take advantage of when they arise.
 These include the following.

-- When blog mentions you in one of their posts or on social media (Twitter, Facebook, Google+, etc.).
+- when a blog mentions you in one of their posts or on social media (Twitter, Facebook, Google+, etc.)

-- When the blog lists you, your business, or your product in one of their posts.
+- when the blog lists you, your business, or your product in one of its posts

 Basic Pitch Best Practices